karthiksastha/Assignment/README.md

 2.2)Write a Python function which takes a character (i.e. a string of length 1) and returns True if it is a vowel, False otherwise.

+# Python Assignment-5

+Q1) Write a function to compute 5/0 and use try/except to catch the exceptions.

+Q2)Implement a Python program to generate all sentences where subject is in ["Americans", "Indians"] and verb is in ["Play", "watch"] and the object is in ["Baseball","cricket"].

+        Hint: Subject,Verb and Object should be declared in the program as shown below.
+        subjects=["Americans ","Indians"]
+        verbs=["play","watch"]
+        objects=["Baseball","Cricket"]

+Exptected Output  :
+                   Americans play Baseball.
+                   Americans play Cricket.
+                   Americans watch Baseball.
+                   Americans watch Cricket.
+                   Indians play Baseball.
+                   Indians play Cricket.
+                   Indians watch Baseball.
+                   Indians watch Cricket.